ClearHall/SkyMobile/README.md

 - String studentID: **NOT YOUR USERNAME** Your student ID to identify your session such as 33198.
 - String assignmentID: Assignment ID used to get more assignment details.
-- String assignmentName: The assignment name.
+- String gbID: The extra attribute used to post.
-- String dateDue: Due date of the assignment.
+- String assignmentName: Assignment name such as QUIZ.

 #### CategoryHeader